sunnweiwei/MAIR/README.md

 ## Cite
 ```
 @inproceedings{Sun2024MAIR,
-  title={MAIR: A Massive Benchmark for Evaluating Instructed Information Retrieval},
+  title={MAIR: A Massive Benchmark for Evaluating Instructed Retrieval},
   author={Weiwei Sun and Zhengliang Shi and Jiulong Wu and Lingyong Yan and Xinyu Ma and Yiding Liu and Min Cao and Dawei Yin and Zhaochun Ren},
   booktitle={EMNLP},
   year={2024},